peteroupc/MailLib/docs/PeterO.Text.NormalizerInput.md

 <b>Return Value:</b>

- `true` true if the given string is in the given Unicode normalization form; otherwise,  `false` false .
-Returns  `false` false if the string contains an unpaired surrogate code point.
+ `true`  if the given string is in the given Unicode normalization form; otherwise,  `false`  .
+Returns  `false`  if the string contains an unpaired surrogate code point.

 <b>Exceptions:</b>